 DLR demonstrator for unmanned flights in controlled airspace (Photo: DLR PK-S)

-The specialist group addresses, in particular, the following research issues:
+The department addresses, in particular, the following research issues:

 Integration of UAS in controlled airspace

 The department develops procedures for the gradual integration of unmanned aircraft systems into controlled airspace.
 It identifies open points in deployment and develops specific ATM procedures for the safe operation of the unmanned systems.
 The design of the ground control station, for example, thereby plays an important role, as well as the question as to how the operator can be optimally supported in his tasks.

 Optimised mission planning and execution

 A major focus of the research work lies in the optimized mission planning.
 Missions for one or several unmanned aircraft with different tasks (e.g. monitoring, transport of humanitarian aid) and boundary conditions (e.g. time-critical assignments) should be optimally planned and executed.
 The safety of the assignments thereby always remains the main priority.

 Testing new concepts

 New procedures and technologies for unmanned aircraft systems, for example in order to avoid conflicts or for facing critical situations, are regularly tested and evaluated by the department in collaboration with users from the practical field.
 This is carried out initially in secure simulation environments of the Air Traffic Validation Center.
 In a second step, flight tests are performed using DLR research aircraft and ground control stations.